microsoft/Qcodes/CONTRIBUTING.md

   - There is a command-line tool (`pip install pep8`) you can run after writing code to validate its style.
   - A lot of editors have plugins that will check this for you automatically as you type.
 Sublime Text for example has sublimelinter-pep8 and the even more powerful sublimelinter-flake8.
   - BUT: do not change someone else's code to make it pep8-compliant unless that code is fully tested.
+  - BUT: remove all trailing spaces.
+  - BUT: do not mix tabs and indentation for any reason.

 - JavaScript: The [Airbnb style guide](https://github.com/airbnb/javascript) is quite good.
 If we start writing a lot more JavaScript we can go into more detail.